 This action represents those school psychologists funded above the amount specified for special education.
-Assessment plays a critical role in the early identification of learning needs and referral to appropriate supports.
+Counselors play a critical role in the early identification of learning needs and referral to appropriate supports.
 This is crucial in normal years, when the most vulnerable student groups are often at risk of falling further behind without the appropriate and early assessment of need and support provision.
-During school closures and distance learning, the role remains critical as many students will have, layered upon their existing learning gaps, additional learning loss.
+During school closures and distance learning, the role of counselors remains critical as many students will have, layered upon their existing learning gaps, additional learning loss.
 Being able to appropriately assess individual student needs and connect them to appropriate supports is a key component of the district's plan to address learning loss and accelerate growth for unduplicated students and other vulnerable student groups.
+The school counselor is attending online class sessions to interact with students and observe them in order to determine which students may need more support this year.